• Skip to primary navigation

 • Green beans – Did you know that these little, magical beans go beyond a delicious and crunchy snack or side?
 They’re little powerhouses for your hair, skin and nails.
 They pack a punch of vitamin K, vitamin C, folate, and silicon.

-• Gold potatoes – These little potatoes have less starch than your average russet potatoes.
+• Gold potatoes – These little potatoes are waxy and have less starch than your average russet potatoes.
 Beyond that fact, they’re great for improving your digestion, and are chock full of antioxidants.
 Not to mention, they’re like these little, delicious capsules full of vitamins and minerals.
 They have such a long list of nutrients that I can’t even begin to list them all.

 Thanksgiving Roasted potatoes and green beans